Doing Business 2016 Data Notes

 The Doing Business data are collected in a standardized way.
 To start, the Doing Business team, with academic advisers, designs a questionnaire.
 The questionnaire uses a simple business case to ensure comparability across economies and over time—with assumptions about the legal form of the business, its size, its location and the nature of its operations.
-Questionnaires are administered to more than 10,600 local experts, including lawyers, business consultants, accountants, freight forwarders, government officials and other professionals routinely administering or advising on legal and regulatory requirements (table 2).
+Questionnaires are administered to more than 10,700 local experts, including lawyers, business consultants, accountants, freight forwarders, government officials and other professionals routinely administering or advising on legal and regulatory requirements (table 13.2).
 These experts have several rounds of interaction with the Doing Business team, involving conference calls, written correspondence and visits by the team.
-For Doing Business 2015 team members visited 26 economies, including 10 new cities, to verify data and recruit respondents.
+For Doing Business 2016 team members visited 33 economies to verify data and recruit respondents.
 The data from questionnaires are subjected to numerous rounds of verification, leading to revisions or expansions of the information collected.

 The Doing Business methodology offers several advantages.
 It is transparent, using factual information about what laws and regulations say and allowing multiple interactions with local respondents to clarify potential misinterpretations of questions.
 Having representative samples of respondents is not an issue; Doing Business is not a statistical survey, and the texts of the relevant laws and regulations are collected and answers checked for accuracy.
 The methodology is inexpensive and easily replicable, so data can be collected in a large sample of economies.
 Because standard assumptions are used in the data collection, comparisons and benchmarks are valid across economies.
 Finally, the data not only highlight the extent of specific regulatory obstacles to business but also identify their source and point to what might be reformed.